varshapwalia/salient_object_detection/README.md

 ### For testing:

 1. Use the model Trained above.
-You cab use the [pretrained weights](https://drive.google.com/file/d/1A9vQ5otAaZOJmyrksgKYXAISacCgDtrY/view?usp=drive_link) as well.
+You can use the [pretrained weights](https://drive.google.com/file/d/1A9vQ5otAaZOJmyrksgKYXAISacCgDtrY/view?usp=drive_link) as well.

 2. Download Test Dataset, we compared 2 datasets for our model: